 - Solution #2.17 allows a time-based change of the Roaming charging profile, by adding more information (i.e. pending changes) in the roaming charging profile.
 There are currently no use case, requirement or key issues defined for this.

 - Solution #2.18 handles how the roaming charging profile updated in the case where the CHF-to-CHF scenario.

-Solutions #2.19 and #2.10 solves key issue 1j.

-Solution #2.11 allows the granularity of charging session between V-CHF and H-CHF aligns with the charging session between NF(CTF) and V-CHF.

-Solution #2.10 allows to have the charging session between V-CHF and H-CHF for each UE (i.e. identified by SUPI).
-In this case, the granularity of charging session might not align with the charging session between NF(CTF) and V-CHF, i.e. containing multiple charging sessions between NF(CTF) and V-CHF for each UE.